 During quarantine, I had the chance to consider Star Trek from a different point of view, and now I realize that The Doctor’s subroutines didn’t just add intelligence.
 In improving and finding himself, he also added the development of his self-esteem to his repertoire as he learned to love and value himself.

 The Doctor, or Emergency Medical Hologram (EMH), felt it was necessary to have interests and embrace humanity so that he could become a better version of himself.
 This sometimes came at great personal cost as his programs were designed to fit certain parameters.
 He never allowed his programmed limits to get in the way of his quest to be better.
 Without this inner work, it may have been difficult for The Doctor to rise to the many occasions that required his assistance.

 The Doctor added interests such as opera, and bonded with Starfleet members such as Seven of Nine, Kes, Neelix, and Tom Paris.
-Through his newly acquired skills, he learned to listen, give advice, discuss philosophy, and even learn about ethics.
+Through his newly acquired skills, he learned to listen, give advice, discuss philosophy, and even ponder about ethics.

 Improving oneself can help us help others

 Growth, and learning to love oneself often involves showing our worst or weakest moments to others.
 We can inspire them to keep going when they, too, don’t feel the confidence to continue the road ahead.
 The Doctor’s mistakes became a valuable source of inspiration to others on the ship, and he even became a trusted friend to many of the crew.
 He gained wisdom from making faux pas and found that the crew were forgiving and welcoming of these.
 In doing this, The Doctor created a support system and close-knit group of friends.